PoyrazGoksel/DOTweenEaseVisualizer/README.md

 ## 🧩 Integration

-1. Drop the `IceFrostEase.cs` and `Editor` folder into your project.
-2. Click **Tools > Easing Visualizer**.
+1. Click **Tools > Easing Visualizer**.
-3. Select an easing type and watch it animate!
+2. Select an easing type and watch it animate!

 ## 🧪 Supported Curves